LINC-BIT/FedKNOW/README.md

     - `epochs`: the number of communications between clients and the server

-    - `local_ep`：the number of epochs in clients
+    - `local_ep`:the number of epochs in clients

-    - `local_local_ep`：the number of updating the local parameters in clients
+    - `local_local_ep`:the number of updating the local parameters in clients

+    - `store_rate`: the store rate of model parameters in FedKNOW

+    - `select_grad_num`: the number of choosing the old grad in FedKNOW

     - `gpu`: GPU id